Skip to content

 Expert Tips

-• Candy thermometer: Investing in a quality candy thermometer is well worth it for best toffee results.
+• Candy thermometer: Investing in a quality candy thermometer is well worth it for best toffee recipe results.

 • Chocolate bars: You could use three Hershey’s bars in place of the chocolate chips.
 The chocolate is softer though and will melt a bit as you hold it, but really gives it a candy bar essence.